arvind2602/chatgpt/README.md

 Perfect Prompt:
 ```
-I'm a Engineering Professor working on making MCQs for class test.Can you make MCQs on the basis of syllabus given in <>.Write it into json form.
+I'm an Engineering Professor working on making MCQs based on Bloom Taxonomy for class tests.
+Can you make MCQs based on the syllabus given in <>.
+Write it into JSON form.
 ```

 ## AIPRM (Artificial Intelligence-Powered Response Manager)